ksco/rvemu/README.md

 ## Features

-1. Faster than QEMU in most cases.
+1. Faster than QEMU, can achieve native performance in some cases.
 2. (Almost*) architecture independent, we've tested it under x86_64.
 3. Tiny, and easy to understand.
 4. Targeting RV64IMFDC w/ Newlib (only a small subset of syscalls is implemented, adding more).